 Donald Lee Bujok, promulgated as a prime suspect for the Zodiac murders by Kevin Robert Brooks, suffered from bi-polar disorder.
 This will be discussed in his upcoming book 'Zodiac The Montana Connection'.
 Donald Lee Bujok contributed many articles to the Billings Gazette over several years - and if indeed he was the killer in the Bay Area - the Zodiac letters, cards and ciphers would have been further testimony to his insatiable desire for literary expressionism.
 To view a 15 minute video detailing the formative years of Donald Lee Bujok and more, visit here,

-Lawrence Kane suffered a frontal lobe injury, sustained in an automobile accident in 1962 and a comprehensive analysis of this subject, along with a detailed description of his brain injury can be better explained by Alex Lewis, at his website
+Lawrence Kane received a frontal lobe brain injury, sustained in an automobile accident in 1962.
+A comprehensive analysis of this subject, along with a detailed description of his medical condition can be better explained by Alex Lewis, at his website

-Richard Gaikowski thrust into the spotlight by Tom Voigt from zodiackiller.com, also suffered from a mental illness, treated at the Mount Zion Hospital in San Francisco, at which point all Zodiac communication ceased for approximately three years.
+Richard Gaikowski, thrust into the spotlight by Tom Voigt of zodiackiller.com, also suffered from a mental illness and was treated at the Mount Zion Hospital in San Francisco.
+It is claimed that during this period that all Zodiac communication ceased for approximately three years.

 There is, as far as one can ascertain, no evidence to support that any of the high profile suspects in the Zodiac case have ever been afflicted with hypergraphia, even in its milder form.
 However, the Zodiac Killer's literary contribution to newspapers, such as the San Francisco Chronicle, coupled with his perceived manic ramblings and the paraphrasing of Gilbert and Sullivan's Mikado in the 'Little List' letter mailed on July 26th 1970, may have just been the tip of one giant dripping pen, that we regret he ever had to write.